 *Using 2019 as our baseline year

-We’ve partnered with ClimateCare to support the Household Cookstoves in Guatemala project to offset the emissions generated by our offices and operations last year.
+We’ve partnered with ClimateCare to support solar energy systems for communities in India to offset the emissions generated by our offices and operations last year.

 With a growing middle class in India, energy-demand outstrips supply.
 In rural areas, households use kerosene or other fossil fuels, and the grid supply can be unreliable.
 Blackouts are not unusual.